 Timely papers earn full credit, and late papers will be docked, unless you have made specific arrangements for an extension.
 Papers should be typed and double-spaced, with one inch margins.
 Label them in the top left corner of the first page with your name and the date; on the top right hand corner with ACE/AP English, and the assignment (Bradford Paper, for example).
 Give your papers a thoughtful title, and use the MLA method of parenthetical citation to refer to specific passages in a text.
 We will review citations in class.
-You will find models at
+You will find models at http://owl.english.purdue.edu/handouts/research/r_mla.html.

-<http://owl.english.purdue.edu/handouts/research/r_mla. html>.
 Generally, you should provide completely original essays; this course intends to develop your skills to analyze text, not your skill at reporting what others have reported.
+That is, unless your instructor specifically recommends research, you will provide totally independent thinking and writing.

-Papers should be emailed to

-<englishteacher@eznet.net>, preferably as an attachment in Microsoft Word version 6.
+Papers should be emailed to <scher@corning-cc.edu>, preferably as an attachment in Microsoft Word version 6.
 You should almost certainly save your file with a "save as" in "Word 6" or "Word 7" format.
 If you cannot provide a copy by email, you may provide the file on a disk.
 If you cannot get access to a computer (even on campus), please let me know, so that we can develop a workaround.
 You will earn the first twenty points on each assignment written out of class by submitting work this way.